ibrahimghellab/ibrahimghellab/README.md

 # 💫 About Me:
-🔭 I’m currently working with a PERN Stack<br>👯 I’m looking to collaborate on new projects<br>🌱 I’m currently learning React and Python<br>
+🔭 I’m currently working with a PERN Stack<br>👯 I’m looking to collaborate on new projects<br>🌱 I’m currently learning React, Python, Supabase and Prisma<br>

 # Connect with me: